 conferences in several U.S. cities, in Quebec City, and in Mar del

 Plata, Argentina.
-Throughout the year, she concertizes as a
+She concertizes regularly as a

 the Rose Ensemble of St. Paul.
 Boerger's self-published choral arrangements

 are performed widely, and her settings of poetry by Sarah White --

 "Ballade with Christine de Pisan," "Song from Cymbeline,"

 and "The Silver Buckle on Mozart's Shoe" -- are currently available at Boosey